– 5 –

 - JK: Joseph Kendra (Adult Events Programmer)

 VB: Hi Joseph, it’s a rare treat that I get to talk about philosophical matters at the National Gallery.
-Thank you for making the time today to talk about your role as Adult Events Programmer and in your upcoming events.
+Thank you for making the time today to talk about your role as Adult Events Programmer.

 JK: Hello – my pleasure, especially as these new events are intended to bring a new sort of discussion into the Gallery.
 We still plan to appeal to a general audience but we want to introduce an opportunity to think about wider topics of debate around art.